govuk-one-login/mobile-id-check-async/README.md

 # One Login Async Credential Service

-This is the backend service supporting the asyncronous journey within the One Login application.
+This is the backend service supporting the asynchronous journey within the One Login application.

 It follows the Client credentials grant flow from the OAuth2.0 Framework [see here for reference docs](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4).